 Central European Food Waste Data

-That’s why we are proud to be the first retailer in Central Europe to publish food waste data for our own operations.
+We are proud to be the first retailer in Central Europe to publish food waste data for our own operations.

 We already work hard to minimise the amount of food waste in our Central European operations through forecasting and ordering, and reducing to clear our food that is approaching its use by or best before date.
 But, a further way we reduce food waste in our stores is by donating any surplus food that is safe for human consumption to food banks and local charities, with our food surplus donation programme.

-- Since beginning our partnership with food banks, we have donated over 12,000 tonnes of food across Central Europe to feed people in need
+- Since beginning our partnership with food banks, we have donated over 12,000 tonnes of food across Central Europe to feed people in need.

-- This is the equivalent over 29 million meals
+- This is the equivalent over 29 million meals.

-- There are currently over 500 stores across Central Europe offering surplus food and aim to have 600 stores by the end of the year, including all our hypermarkets
+- There are currently over 500 stores across Central Europe offering surplus food and aim to have 600 stores by the end of the year, including all our hypermarkets.

 We have made a commitment that by 2020 all our stores in Central Europe will offer surplus food to food banks and local charities.